What are we learning here?

 The example is a trivial one - but it will introduce you to the methods of data and display manipulation that are used in the most sophisticated of constructions.
 The 'Feed' brings data into the website, the 'Query' enables us to manipulate the data collected from the Feed, and the 'View' allows us to display that information on the website.

-In the previous example we took the data collected direct onto a Table and emailed it out of the neatComponents website.
-Here, we are going to use nC to manage the data within the website, in a more realistic way.
+In the previous example we took the data collected direct onto a Table and emailed it out from the site.
+Here, we are going to use the system to manage the data within the site, in a more realistic way.
 But first there is some housekeeping to do.

 We are going to move the Table into the 'Config' section of 'Admin' and replace it in the site tree with a new data-feed component called a 'Data Entry Form'.